-1. TERMS OF REFERENCE
+TERMS OF REFERENCE

-- 1.1 The BTS Standards of Care Committee currently has three major responsibilities: - Primarily, Guideline development.
+The BTS Standards of Care Committee has three major responsibilities:

+- Guideline development.
 This involves the development and maintenance of robust systems for the production of the Society's own Guidelines, from assessing the need for a Guideline to the submission for publication, in line with NHS Evidence Accreditation criteria.
-The scope of this work will involve Guidelines on specific diseases, specific procedures and on processes of care, plus advice about key messages for dissemination, associated audit tool(s) and patient information. - Production of Quality Standards, based on BTS Guidelines, which aim to provide clinicians, commissioners, planners and patients with a guide to the standards of care that patients with a particular disease/condition should expect, together with measurable markers of good practice. - Production of Clinical Statements, which will be commissioned by the Committee and produced according to the agreed procedures.
+The scope of this work will involve Guidelines on specific diseases, specific procedures and on processes of care, plus advice about key messages for dissemination, associated audit tool(s) and patient information. - Production of Quality Standards, based on BTS Guidelines, which aim to provide clinicians, commissioners, planners and patients with a guide to the standards of care that patients with a particular disease/condition should expect, together with measurable markers of good practice. - Production of Clinical Statements which will be commissioned by the Committee and produced according to the agreed procedures.

-Additionally, the Committee will identify research questions arising from Guideline development work and refer these directly to the NIHR Respiratory Specialty Group.
+Additionally the Committee will identify research questions arising from Guideline development work and refer these directly to the NIHR Respiratory Specialty Group.

-2. MEMBERSHIP
+MEMBERSHIP

-- 2.1 The membership of the Committee comprises: - Chair - Chair-elect (in the third year of the Chair's period of service, to allow handover) - Council member(s), who may select to serve on the Committee while serving on Council.
-A maximum of 4 Council members to be on this Committee at any one time - Three Consultant physicians who will be selected from those who come forward following the annual call for volunteers (in succession-one per year) - Three Specialist Trainees who will be selected from those who come forward following the annual call for volunteers (in succession-one per year).
-One of these will serve additionally on the BTS Specialist Trainees Advisory Group (STAG) and will act as the link between the two - Two Respiratory Nurse Specialists - A lay member - Two representatives from the British Paediatric Respiratory Society (BPRS) - A representative from the Association of Chartered Physiotherapists in Respiratory Care (ACPRC) - The Chair of the BTS Board, and Chief Executive, ex-officio (standing invitations, although will not usually attend).
+The membership of the Committee comprises:

+- Chair - Council member(s), who may select to serve on the Committee while serving on Council.
+A maximum of 4 Council members to be on this Committee at any one time. - Three Consultant physicians who will be selected from those who come forward following the annual call for volunteers (in succession-one per year). - Three Specialist Trainees who will be selected from those who come forward following the annual call for volunteers (in succession-one per year).
+One of these will serve additionally on the BTS Specialist Trainees Advisory Group (STAG) and will act as the link between the two. - One Respiratory Nurse Specialist. - Two lay members. - Two representatives from the British Paediatric Respiratory Society (BPRS). - A representative from the Association of Chartered Physiotherapists in Respiratory Care (ACPRC) - A representative allied health professional, healthcare scientist or any other member of the respiratory team. - The Chair of the BTS Board, and Chief Executive, ex-officio (standing invitations, although will not usually attend).